Installation Walkthrough

 Rescue Shell:

-Starts a basic shell prompt where advanced users can perform tasks to prepare the hardware in ways not fully supported by the installer, or to perform diagnostic tests or repairs on the firewall.
+Starts a basic shell prompt where advanced users can perform tasks to prepare the hardware in ways not possible directly in the installer, or to perform diagnostic tests or repairs on the firewall.

 Configuration Restore: